 The Corporation has not adopted a written policy for identifying and nominating women directors and does not have targets regarding the number or percentage of women on the Board.
-As the Corporation was incorporated on December 31, 2012, and the current directors continue to meet the needs identified by the competency matrix described above, the Nomination and Compensation Committee has not, to date, except in connection with its obligations to Zeg Oil under a subscription agreement dated March 1, 2016, considered any director nominees from outside the original Board appointed in 2012.
-In the future, when a new director nominee is determined to be required, the Nomination and Compensation Committee will consider the diversity of views and perspectives that potential nominees could add to the Board.
+When a new director nominee is determined to be required, the Nomination and Compensation Committee will consider the diversity of views and perspectives that potential nominees could add to the Board.
 In order to select the most qualified candidate identified among a list of potential nominees, the Board has not fixed targets that would prioritize a candidate on the basis of gender or other personal characteristics.

 The Board currently includes one woman.
-The list of six director nominees to be considered at the Meeting includes one woman.
+The list of four director nominees to be considered at the Meeting does not include any women.